LuxenStudio/repo3/README.md

 # Clone the repo
 git clone git@github.com:plenoptix/luxenactory.git

-# Install dependencies
+# Install dependencies and luxenactory as a library
 cd luxenactory
-pip install -r environment/requirements.txt

-# Install luxenactory as a library
 pip install -e .

 # Install tiny-cuda-nn (tcnn) and apex to use with the graph_instant_ngp.yaml config